WalkingNL/Coding/java_script/readme.md

 ## the order to execute a javascript program
 ### scripts are loaded
+#### who and how does the action of loading scripts

+  this action is done by explorers from HTMLs or some other external files

+    <script src="js/styles.js"></script>

 ### scripts are parsed
 ### execution context are created
 ### scripts are executed